ubitricity’s efforts to reduce CO2 emissions

 We are highly committed to reducing our environmental footprint.
 The energy supply of our Berlin headquarter is already C02 neutral, with 100% of the heat demand generated onsite.
 We have also implemented a climate-friendly business trips policy to reduce CO2.
 And we operate an ISO 14001:2015 certified environmental management system.

 We monitor the main sources of emissions from our operations in Germany, the Netherlands and France.
-Thanks to our actions to promote a more sustainable business, we have successfully obtained the certificate for the CO2 Performance Ladder Certification* Level 3.
+Thanks to our actions to promote a more sustainable business, we have successfully obtained the certificate for the CO2 Performance Ladder Certification* Level 3 and Level 5.
 You can access our certificate here.

-We have continued to implement the following CO2 reduction and energy saving measures
+We implemented the following CO2 reduction and energy saving measures

 CO2 Reduction